bezmoradi/tutorials/go/map.md

 ## Comma OK Idiom with Maps

-Accessing an element of a map can return two values instead of just one:
+Accessing an element of a map returns two values instead of just one:

 ```go
 goUseCases := map[string]string{